henleygarcia/hemag-website/README.md

 # Hemag Inc - Connecting Your World to New Directions
-Creates a simple website for Hemag
+Creates a simple website for Hemag Inc using modern web technologies